COSMO-ORG/fieldextra-wiki/Planning.md

        > decoding of model type and model name in support_grib1 similar to support_grib2 (table based, use common table where possible)
        > externalize look-up table for model name
-     + [2w] KIND specified for all REAL and all INTEGER, REAL explicitely set to 32 bits (possible in fortran 2008), real_in_byte set accordingly

 ---------
 ##### Code optimization <a name="code_optimization"></a>